 'Making a Difference' Bristol and Beyond photo documentary

-Mark Simmons will be showing some preliminary work from his ongoing project ‘Making a Difference’, which is exploring and recording cultural changes happening in our city, on the 20th October at Proper Job!.
-From grass roots campaigning against the injustices and oppression of an old system in collapse to the emerging ecosystem of ecologically and socially responsible initiatives which are filling the gaps and creating new systems from the ground up.
+In October 2023, Mark Simmons showcase his preliminary work from his ongoing project ‘Making a Difference’ at Shift Bristol's Proper Job!
+His project is exploring and recording cultural changes happening in our city; from grass roots campaigning against the injustices and oppression of an old system in collapse, to the emerging ecosystem of ecologically and socially responsible initiatives which are filling the gaps and creating new systems from the ground up.
 This is a very challenging time to be alive but also one full of hope for new possibilities when we realise our power and agency, and come together to make good stuff happen.
 Through adversity, we will from necessity organise to create new communities of mutual self interest and regeneration.
 It’s happening, no need to be pessimistic - time to get involved!

 'Optimism is a political act.
 Those who benefit from the status quo are perfectly happy for us to think nothing is going to get any better.
 In fact, these days, cynicism is obedience.’ - Alex Steffen